Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

    When Qumulo Core can't establish a connection from the spoke portal host cluster to the hub portal host cluster, it displays an error message.
 Try re-establishing the portal relationship.

-   When the portal relationship is established, both spoke portal and hub portal enter the `Pending` state.
+   When the portal relationship is established, both spoke portal and hub portal enter the `Pending` portal relationship state.

    {% include note.html content="In this state, the spoke portal root directory is empty and Qumulo Core doesn't transfer any data until the hub portal authorizes the portal relationship." %}